 - 1. Ensuring the successful continuity of all key business processes, services and projects that Enterprise Services delivers for ESB during the COVID-19 pandemic. - 2.
-Continuing to support the other businesses in managing their COVID-19 response, including ongoing support of wide-scale remote - 3.
-Taking a lead role and being an exemplar in the delivery of digital transformation and championing a digital first approach across - Successful go-live and adoption of ESB's Enterprise Resource Planning (ERP) system and SAP's next generation platform, SAP S/4Hana along with HR modules Concur and Success Factors.
-This project was recognised at the SAP Customer Success Awards UK & Ireland 2021 with the 'Best Value to the Business' award - ESB's Accelerate Digital Programme, enabling and supporting digital transformation across ESB through new technologies, platforms and digital ways of working - Project Edge, a key enabler of smart working, including the provision of remote working functionalities (e.g. hardware/software) giving full flexibility to ESB staff by leveraging technology - 4.
+Continuing to support the other businesses in managing their COVID-19 response, including ongoing support of wide-scale remote working across ESB. - 3.
+Taking a lead role and being an exemplar in the delivery of digital transformation and championing a digital first approach across ESB through: - Successful go-live and adoption of ESB's Enterprise Resource Planning (ERP) system and SAP's next generation platform, SAP smart working S/4Hana along with HR modules Concur and Success Factors.
+This Playing a lead role in the delivery of performance improvement and project was recognised at the SAP Customer Success Awards UK business transformation across ESB & Ireland 2021 with the 'Best Value to the Business' award · Continuing to build and enable a safe, high-performance team, - ESB's Accelerate Digital Programme, enabling and supporting digital transformation across ESB through new technologies, platforms and digital ways of working - Project Edge, a key enabler of smart working, including the provision of remote working functionalities (e.g. hardware/software) giving full flexibility to ESB staff by leveraging technology - 4.
 Playing a lead role in the delivery of business transformation across ESB whilst also delivering on our own Transformation Programme.